nicolas/bime-api-demo-java/README.md

 A sample application that shows integration with the Bime API.
+Built with Java [PlayFramework](http://www.playframework.com/)

 It is not by any mean a best practice guide or production code quality.
 It's intend is purely to demo how the API can be used to integrate and drive Bime's dashboards from a third party application.